Is Sports Betting Legal in Florida? Yes, With One Big Catch (2026)

 What’s the legal betting age in Florida?
 21+, verified at signup.

 Is Hard Rock Bet safe and legit?
 Yes.
 It operates under the state-tribal compact with real consumer protections, responsible-gambling tools (deposit limits, self-exclusion), and reliable payouts.
 The concerns that apply to offshore sites do not apply here.
+If you saw a Hard Rock Bet TV ad and wondered whether it is legitimate, it is the one fully legal, regulated sportsbook in the state.

 Can I drive to a neighboring state to bet?
 Georgia and Alabama have no legal betting.
 Your nearest full markets are Tennessee and North Carolina: both online-only registration, both work the moment you cross the state line.